ELBOW HYPEREXTENSION

 - A “popping” sound and immediate pain when the elbow is hyperextended: This is often the first sign of an elbow hyperextension injury.
 It is usually the result of a tear in the ligaments or other soft tissues of the elbow.

-- Dull to sharp pain when moving the elbow: The pain can be constant or intermittent.
-And it may be more severe when moving the elbow in certain positions.
+- Dull to sharp pain when moving the elbow: The pain can occur all the times or just some times.
+It can appear more severe when moving the elbow in certain positions.

-- Pain when touching the elbow: The injured area may be tender to the touch and may be swollen.
+- Pain when touching the elbow: The injured area may appear tender to the touch and swollen.

 - Swelling around the injured elbow: This is a result of inflammation and may make it difficult to move the elbow.